DirecTV: Marketing

-DirecTV during that time also ran series of ads that take shots at cable television's service (or lack of service).
+DirecTV during that time also ran a series of ads that take shots at cable television's service (or lack of service).
 Beginning in March 2010, they did a spoof of the classic game show To Tell The Truth with Alex Trebek hosting the show.
-The series of commercials both pays homage to the Goodson-Todman game show, and take shots at both cable and DirecTV's archrival Dish Network, who later sued for false advertising.
+The series of commercials both pays homage to the Goodson-Todman game show and take shots at both cable and DirecTV's archrival Dish Network, who later sued for false advertising.
 Another series of commercials, promoting the 2010 NFL Sunday Ticket package of all-football programming, featured neighbors committing uncivil acts to neighbors who watched the "wrong" football team.
 One spot had a woman leaving a snack platter for a neighbor on which the food spelled out "DIRT BAG"; another showed a dog trashing a neighbor's property; yet another showed an on-duty policeman knocking on a DirecTV customer's door, stunning him with a taser and leaving him passed out in his open doorway.
 In August 2011, Deion Sanders began appearing in DirecTV's ads for NFL Sunday Ticket, urging people to switch from cable.
 These ads originally claimed NFL Sunday Ticket is now "free" for new customers for one year with a subscription to their Premiere package and a two-year contract.
 In response, on August 4, 2011, Comcast sued DirecTV for false advertising.
 Comcast dropped the case on August 19, 2011, after DirecTV altered the ads to remove the word "free", changing it to "at no extra charge".

 DirecTV blimp

 The DirecTV blimp named "lefty" was launched in October 2007 at the MLB World Series in Boston and has been seen all over the United States since its inception.
 The blimp flies mainly over live sporting events but has also been seen at other entertainment and charitable venues.
-This second generation A-170LS Video Lightsign Lightship features the state of the art video screen that displays full-color video images day or night.
+This second-generation A-170LS Video Lightsign Lightship features a state-of-the-art video screen that displays full-color video images day or night.
 This lightsign, the only one of its kind in the world, is used to display messaging and advertising for DirecTV.
 The blimp has been recently spotted on Twitter as followers track the journeys of the blimp from one event to another.
 The airship is owned and operated by The Lightship Group, an advertising company based in Orlando, Florida.